KevinPlatko/Scripts/README.md

 ![](Images/MetricBeat%20Output.elastic.png)
 - Run the play with ansible-playbook Metricbeat-install.yml

--Upon loading the data in Kibana, you should see a webpage similar to this:
+- Upon loading the data in Kibana, you should see a webpage similar to this:
 ![](Images/MetricBeatSample.png)